 Friends of Scouting contributions provide approximately 30% of the support the council receives each year.
 The success of Scouting depends on those who support it.
 Please help Scouting provide the resources necessary to make sure every youth can benefit from Scouting’s fun, exciting, adventure-filled activities that foster character, honesty, respect and lifelong values.
-Your generous tax-deductible gift to the Boy Scouts of America provides direct funding for educational initiatives and active learning that program fees alone do not cover – is a statement about your belief in Scouting, our programs and our properties, and in our belief in educating the entire mind of the young people.
+Your generous tax-deductible gift to the Boy Scouts of America provides direct funding for educational initiatives and active learning that program fees alone do not cover – it is a statement about your belief in Scouting, our programs and our properties, and in our belief in educating the entire mind of the young people.

 Company Matching Gifts

 Many corporations match employee contributions made to the Boy Scouts.
-Local companies such as Walmart, Liberty Mutual, Morgan Stanley, State Farm, Target, and Travelers Insurance all contribute matching gifts, doubling or even tripling your donation.
+Local companies such as Walmart, Progressive Insurance, Liberty Mutual, Morgan Stanley, State Farm, Target, and Travelers Insurance all contribute matching gifts, doubling or even tripling your donation.

 Companies with Volunteer Grants

 Numerous local companies, such as Walmart, Duke Energy and Disney, recognize volunteer time through the donation of cash grants to non-profits in which their employees volunteer.
 This means that for each hour of volunteer time, employers donate funds to support the Greater Tampa Bay Area Area Council, Boy Scouts of America.
 Volunteer time is money with volunteer grants.

 Harris Interactive Survey